In the new millenium, one species

 ones every week and repetition of old ones every day – was legendary and a

-talent, no less, that’d leave lesser mortals gasping for breath as they picked
+talent, no less, that’d leave lesser mortals gasping for breath as they scratched their heads to find out where to begin sorting the mess.

 If she had to prepare an expense